rtcharity/eahub.org/CONTRIBUTING.md

 The Hub is fully run by volunteers, and it might take us some time to review your pull request.
 To help us review your pull request in a timely manner, please make sure to reach out to us first on the [contributions channel](https://discord.gg/CQueVjk3fc) and also mention to us there once your pull request is ready to review.

+### Git Commit Messages
+Since we have enabled squash-merging, all commits on your branch will be squashed into one when merging into master.
+Having clear commit messages on your branch will, however, make the code review easier.
+Hence, please follow the following guidelines (adapted from [here](https://chris.beams.io/posts/git-commit/)) for all commits, but especially for the final, squashed one:
+1. Separate subject from body with a blank line
+1. Do not end the subject line with a period
+1. Use the imperative mood in the subject line
+1. Use the body to explain what and why vs. how